-While search engines allow us to research things and find inspiration; It is also likely we no longer ask ourselves what we think and feel about a subject when we have the lazy way of just searching answers online.
+While search engines allow us to research things and find inspiration; It is also causes us to no longer ask ourselves what we think and feel about a subject when we have the lazy way of just searching answers online.
 Too often we no longer think for ourselves but instead ask google.
 There are two negative potentials here.

 The second is it often robs people the preciousness of creative critical thinking.
 You no longer have to think up an answer to your question when you can just search for it via google (or other search engines).
 But what if new answers would be discovered in the laboratories of our minds if people only thought for themselves?
 More often than not, search queries yield results from lay people on forums whom often know nothing more than I do or are repeating fictitious misconceptions.
 This also results in the development of echo-chambers whereby we get increasing polarization of view points through positive feedback loops which do not happen in libraries and book stores.